mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 ##### New Features
 - Add `OnUpdated` event to `AbstractMap`.
 Enables subscribers to get a notification when the map location and/or zoom gets updated.
+- Add new UI for vector layer style selection and creation.
+Enables users to easily select from several Mapbox sample styles and/or create/assign thier own styles.

 ##### Improvements
 - `UnityARInterface` updated to [commit 67351b6](https://github.com/Unity-Technologies/experimental-ARInterface/commit/67351b66ff9af28380e7dd5f5b2f4ba1bf802ca8) from March 1st 2018